This post may contain affiliate links. Learn more.

 A common, breathable, material used in trail-running shoe construction is nylon mesh.
 The mesh may feature a combination of thin fabric and a tight weave to encourage better air and moisture flow while also protecting the shoe against tears.

-The 9 best trail running shoes for men in 2020
+The 9 best trail running shoes for men

 - Breathable Gore-Tex mesh upper